byronbytes/NoLexa/ROADMAP.md

 - Reboot your device into recovery mode, fastboot, or regular rebooting.
 - Screenshot and screen-record your screen.
 - Dump all system information to a text file.
+- Backup and Restore your device.
+(5% Complete)
+- Create and remove user profiles.
+(0% Complete)